 The Jordan River Utah Temple is one of five temples featuring an angel Moroni statue holding the gold plates.
 (The other four temples are the Los Angeles California Temple, Washington D.C.
 Temple, Seattle Washington Temple, and México City México Temple.)

-Among the busiest temples in the Church, the Jordan River Utah Temple operates six ordinance rooms, allowing sessions to begin every 20 minutes.
+Among the busiest temples in the Church, the Jordan River Utah Temple operates six large ordinance rooms.
 (Only three other temples have six ordinance rooms: the Ogden Utah Temple, Provo Utah Temple, and Washington D.C.
 Temple.)

 The Jordan River Utah Temple was originally named the Jordan River Temple.

 Plans to construct the Jordan River Utah Temple were announced by President Spencer W. Kimball at a news conference.